litepalette/litepalette.github.io/_notes/2021-05-11-digital-garden.md

 # History
 During the circuit breaker period (Singapore's version of a COVID-19 lockdown), I started discovering the communities for tools for thought, on Twitter and on Are.na.

-Being an information hoarder who mostly used OneNote, I thought this was really nice
+Being an information hoarder who mostly used OneNote, I thought this was really nice.

+## "Lite Islands"
+Reflecting now, it was perhaps fortituous that I got into this deeply as I was taking part in SFPC's Digital Love Languages course while reading *Tales of Earthsea* by Ursula Le Guin.

+In the course, we learnt that naming was a kind of power ----

-# Tools I use
+# Tools I use now

-Here is my "digital garden stack":
+as of 17th May 2021.

+My digital garden stack:

+- Pocket & Twitter bookmarks
 - Obsidian
-- Pocket
+	- I have one for personal use, and another for hosting my Github notes.
 - Github Pages/Jekyll
-- Twitter Bookmarks
 - Notion (mainly for its Web Clipper)

 Previously, I toyed with Roam Research and Notion, but they weren't too ideal for storing and writing notes.

+I kind of want to explore using decentralised or p2p social media networks or webhosting services.